intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/README.md

   > **Note**
   > BigDL-LLM with default IPEX version (IPEX 2.0.110+xpu) requires Intel® oneAPI Base Toolkit's version == 2023.2.0.

 For client users with Intel Arc™ A-Series Graphics on Unbuntu 22.04, you could also refer to the commands below for driver and oneAPI Base Toolkit installation.
-See [environment setup page](environment_setup.md) for detailed commands:
+See [environment setup page](environment_setup.md) for detailed commands.

 ### 6.0.3 Python Environment Setup